f4ble/pyarc/README.md

 Written by Torgrim "Fable" Ruud - torgrim.ruud@gmail.com

+Huge thanks to Gildas Lepennetier and Thomas Girardeau for assisting in bugfixing as well as developing chat filter, voting, quotes and translation to French and German!
+Awesome guys :D

 __This code is released under the Apache License 2.0 license.__

 Main purpose is as a service.
 Monitoring the server and adding features.